-Our board of directors has responsibility for the oversight of the Company's risk management processes and, either as a whole or through its committees, regularly discusses with management our major risk exposures, the potential impact of these risks on our business and the steps we take to manage them.
-The risk oversight process includes receiving regular reports from board committees and members of senior management to enable our board of directors to understand the Company's risk identification, risk management and risk mitigation strategies with respect to areas of potential material risk, including operations, finance, legal, regulatory, strategic and reputational risk.
+Our board of directors has responsibility for the oversight of the company's risk management processes and, either as a whole or through its committees, regularly discusses with management our major risk exposures, the potential impact of these risks on our business and the steps we take to manage them.
+The risk oversight process includes receiving regular reports from board committees and members of senior management to enable our board of directors to understand the company's risk identification, risk management and risk mitigation strategies with respect to areas of potential material risk, including operations, finance, legal, regulatory, strategic and reputational risk.

-The audit committee reviews information regarding liquidity and operations, and oversees our management of financial risks.
-Periodically, the audit committee reviews our policies with respect to risk assessment, risk management, loss prevention and regulatory compliance.
+The audit committee reviews information regarding liquidity and operations and oversees our management of financial risks as well as risks associated with cybersecurity.
+Periodically, the audit committee reviews our policies with respect to risk assessment, risk management, loss prevention and financial-related regulatory compliance.
 Oversight by the audit committee includes direct communication with our external auditors, and discussions with management regarding significant risk exposures and the actions management has taken to limit, monitor or control such exposures.
 The compensation committee is responsible for assessing whether any of our compensation policies or programs has the potential to encourage excessive risk-taking.
 The nominating and corporate governance committee manages risks associated with the independence of members of our board of directors, corporate disclosure practices, and potential conflicts of interest.
+The compliance committee assists our board of directors with oversight of our non-financial compliance program by overseeing and monitoring our compliance policies, standards, procedures, systems and initiatives as well as our information technology systems dedicated to quality, regulatory and commercial compliance.
 While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire board is regularly informed through committee reports about such risks.
 Matters of significant strategic risk are considered by our board of directors as a whole.